5l1v3r1/TCP-IP-Session-Hijacker/README.md

 1. TCP-IP Connection Intruder will intrude any unecrypted protocol in network for switches and hubs and execute data strings in that protocol using same credentials fully blindly, when victim is being authenitcated in that protocol section
+2. It is not MAN IN THE MIDDLE ATTACK!
+3. It can perform attack in TELNET / Plain HTTP / FTP hacks fully blindly

 # How requests are handled?
 1. Web requests are automatically handled by Perl modules.